-An illustration of the physical size and weight of the Canon 700D and the Sony A5000 is provided in the side-by-side display below.
+The physical size and weight of the Canon 700D and the Sony A5000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5000 is considerably smaller (48 percent) than the Canon 700D.
 Moreover, the A5000 is substantially lighter (54 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the A5000 are weather-sealed.